Top 5 reasons to coach sports on your gap year

 1) Meet like-minded people

 We have many young and enthusiastic sports men and women joining our gap year sports coaching project in South Africa.
 They come from a wide variety of countries, backgrounds and interests- and have hugely different sporting and coaching experience.
-Whether you are a qualified coach or someone who enjoys a kick about in the park on a Saturday, you will be a valuable asset to this project.

 More and more people are becoming excited by the prospect of coaching sports on their gap year- and with very good reason!
 Not only will this allow you to motivate and inspire young children living in poor conditions, but it can do incredible things for you as a person too.